K-Jyoshnavi/K-Jyoshnavi/README.md

 Hi👋 I’m K Jyoshnavi
-I’m currently learning Data Science and Python
+✍️I’m currently learning Data Science and Python
 I’m looking to collaborate on Python projects
-How to reach me katabathina44313@gmail.com
+💬How to reach me katabathina44313@gmail.com

 <!---
 K-Jyoshnavi/K-Jyoshnavi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.